theoreid11/kaggle-jigsaw-agile-community-rules_comp/README.md

+## Competition Description

-## Reddit Rule Violation Classification
+# Reddit Rule Violation Classification
 # Overview

 If you’ve ever had a comment taken down on Reddit and wondered “why?”, you’re not alone.